0xPolygon/polygon-edge-docs/docs/additional-features/chainbridge/overview.md

 ### Handler contract

 Handler contract interacts with Target contract to execute deposit or proposal.
-It validates user's request, calls Target contract, and manages deposit records and some settings for Target contract.
+It validates the user's request, calls Target contract and manages deposit records and some settings for Target contract.
 There are some Handler contracts to call each Target contract that has a different interface.
 The indirect calls by Handler contract make the bridge enable to transfer whatever kind of assets or data.

 Currently, there are three types of Handler contracts implemented by ChainBridge: ERC20Handler, ERC721Handler, and GenericHandler.